top of page

 Each of these four areas contains seven big stars, which look like images of four mythical creatures: Azure Dragon of the East, Black Tortoise of the North, White Tiger of the West, and Vermilion Bird of the South.

-They represent each section of the sky and control the four seasons respectively; a yellow dragon named Ying Long is guarding the middle, which is superior and more powerful.
+They represent each section of the sky and control the four seasons respectively; a yellow dragon named Ying Long guards the middle, which is superior and more powerful.

 They were important celestial beings and laid the foundation for Chinese culture, mythology, Fengshui, and magic arts in the Taoism Religion.